-Choosing the best Grow Light for Indoor Growing
+Choosing the Best Grow Light for your Indoor Garden

-Choosing the best grow light for the beginner grower can be a daunting task.
-A simple “grow light” search on Amazon will yield hundreds of different grow lights for all types of growers.
-Everything from $5 incandescent lamps to high tech, expensive commercial LED or HID lamps can be found.
-But what light will fit your setup?
-Here is a list of some different types of grow lights, their pros and cons, and how you can use them for your indoor growing.
+Choosing the best grow light for a beginner grower can be a daunting task.
+A simple Amazon search for “grow lights” will yield hundreds of different grow lights for all types of cultivators.
+Everything from $5 incandescent lamps to expensive high-tech commercial LED or HID lamps can be found.
+But which light will best fit your setup?
+Below is an explanation on how different plant types react to different grow lights as well as a list of some different types of grow lights, their pros and cons, and how you can use them for your indoor growing.

-There are 3 main types of grow lights, compact fluorescent (CFL), high pressure sodium (HPS) or high intensity discharge (HID), and light emitting diodes (LED).
+There are 3 main types of grow lights, compact fluorescent (CFL), high intensity discharge (HID), and light emitting diodes (LED).

 Compact Fluorescent Lights (CFL)